Towards Flexible Anonymous Networks: Performance Evaluation

-We also care about the impact of running the plugin code as compared to the legacy code within the original binary.
+We now investigate the impact of running the plugin code with respect to the legacy code within the original binary.
 Each code path (sequence of instructions) does not have the same impact on the software, and the overall Tor network.
 For example, we may differentiate the ``fast path'' from a ``control path''.
-The fast path would be sequences of instructions typically executed when performing the most common task within the network.
-A control path would be a sequence of instructions performed over a specific and potentially rare event.
-In regular usage of relays, the fast path in Tor involves all instructions relaying cells to the next hop.
-While plugins do not necessarily require to plug-in the fast path, we would like a FAN architecture to support such capability and display high performance.
+The fast path are the sequences of instructions typically executed when performing the most common task within the network.
+A control path is the sequence of instructions performed over a specific and potentially rare event.
+In typical usage of relays, the fast path in Tor involves all instructions relaying cells to the next hop.
+It is thus desirable that a FAN architecture supports plugins in the fast path while maintaining high performance.

-Figure~\ref{fig:overhead} shows the design of a testbed to stress-test our FAN instance implementation and measure the overhead of several entry points hooked into the fast path of the exit relay.
-This experiment makes 40 Tor clients send 20 MB of data on each circuit.
+Figure~\ref{fig:overhead} shows the design of a private testbed to stress-test our FAN instance implementation and measure the overhead of several entry points hooked into the fast path of the exit relay.
+In this experiment, 40 Tor clients send 20 MB of data on each circuit.
 Each circuit shares the same exit relay.
 We measure the throughput of the slowest stream in each run of the experiment.
-Thus, we do $500$ runs of the experiment for each network configuration.
+Thus, $500$ iterations of the experiment are executed for each network configuration.

-As a baseline, using vanilla Tor we craft the number of parallel streams in this stress-test network to push the exit relay's process to a 100\% CPU consumption.
+As a baseline, using vanilla (i.e. unaltered) Tor we craft the number of parallel streams in this stress-test network to push the exit relay's process to a 100\% CPU consumption.
 This method allows us to capture any overhead induced by our plugins as a throughput reduction.
-The processor on the machine used for this evaluation is a \texttt{AMD Ryzen 7 3700X 8-Core}\footnote{Using a different processor would require re-evaluating the number of parallel streams to use.}.
+The processor on the machine used for this evaluation is an \texttt{AMD Ryzen 7 3700X 8-Core}.